Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 FIGURE 1-1: Well-trained dogs.

 For instance, a favorite pastime of some dogs is raiding the garbage.
-Prevention is the cure here: put the garbage where your dog can’t get to it.
+Prevention is the cure here: Put the garbage where your dog can’t get to it.
 By moving the trashcan to a secured location, you’re managing the environment that fixes the problem.
 By purchasing a trash container that can’t be raided, again you’re managing the environment and fixing Buddy’s bad behavior.
-Management is much easier and more quickly successful than having to train an unwanted behavior.
+Management is much easier and more quickly successful than having to train an unwanted behavior out of your dog.
 Of course, teaching the Leave It command and giving Buddy other things to occupy his attention is also great training.
-Management and training work hand in hand and together result in the best possible dog with whom you can live and be most proud.
+Management and training work hand in hand and together result in the best possible dog you can live with and be most proud of.

 WHAT IS AN UNTRAINED DOG?

 The untrained dog has few privileges.
-When guests come to visit, he’s locked away because he’s too unruly.
-When the family sits down to eat, he’s locked up or put outside because he begs at the table.
-He’s never allowed off leash because he runs away and stays out for hours at a time.
-Nobody wants to take him for a walk because he pulls, and he never gets to go on family outings because he’s a nuisance.
+When guests come to visit, they’re locked away because they’re too unruly.
+When the family sits down to eat, they’re locked up or put outside because they beg at the table.
+They’re never allowed off leash because they run away and stay out for hours at a time.
+Nobody wants to take them for a walk because they pull, and they never get to go on family outings because they’re a nuisance.

 Dogs are social animals, and one of the cruelest forms of punishment is to deprive them of the opportunity to interact with family members on a regular basis.
 Isolating a dog from contact with humans is inhumane.
-Spending quality time with your dog by training him will make him the beloved pet he deserves to be.
+Spending quality time with your dog by training them will make them the beloved pet they deserve to be.

 Selecting a Training Model

 You have many ways to train a dog, ranging from rather primitive to fairly sophisticated.
 Even technology has had its impact on dog training.
-For example, rather than fenced yards, people often now have invisible fences, which contain dogs within their confines by means of an electrical shock.
+For example, rather than fenced yards, people often now have invisible fences, which contain dogs within their confines by means of an electrical shock or tone.

 Our approach to training is for people who like their dogs and have them first and foremost as pets and companions or for people who want to like their dogs.
-Someone pointed this out us when she arrived for class.
-At that point she didn’t like her dog but wanted to make her child happy by having a dog.
-Either way, we like your dog and want him to be the best possible dog and you to be the best possible trainer for him.
+Either way, we like your dog and want them to be the best possible dog and you to be the best possible trainer for your dog.

 The training involves three phases: